Spinvox uses humans to transcribe most "AI" voice messages

 Occurred: July 2009

-Spinvox, a UK-based company providing voicemail transcription services, was discovered to have been using human agents to transcribe messages rather than artificial intelligence.ย
+Spinvox, a UK-based company reputedly providing voicemail transcription services, was discovered to have been using human agents to manually transcribe users' private voice messages without their knowledge or meaningful consent, raising concerns about privacy, deception of consumers and investors, and data protection violations.

 In response, Spinvox attempted to defend its practices by stating that it had made substantial improvements in automation.
 Co-founder Daniel Doulton claimed that the company had reduced the use of human quality-control staff by 98 percent over two years, asserting that they were close to solving reliable automatic speech conversion.